 How to grow microgreens at home

-There are a few critical components required to grow microgreens: growing medium, growing trays, and a grow light.
+There are a few critical components required to grow your own microgreens: growing medium, growing trays, and a grow light.
 These are the variables in a set up that can be experimented with and improved over time.
 Read on for an at-length explanation of each item needed for microgreen cultivation.

 - Growing Trays - There is no hard and fast rule for what microgreens can be grown in.
 For beginners, we recommend a microgreen tray, any brand works, but our favorites are on Amazon here.
 There are specially-designed trays for microgreens with clear lids for retaining moisture, but plenty of hobbyists have started out using the plastic clamshells that produce or takeout food come in.
 For long term growing sturdy plastic trays with drainage holes are optimal.
-An inch deep tray is plenty deep to grow microgreens.
+An inch deep tray is plenty deep to grow them.

-- Growing Medium - One of the most important decisions to make when growing microgreens is what type of growing medium to use.
+- Growing Medium - One of the most important decisions to make is what type of growing medium to use.
 Some growers swear by potting soil, others prefer soilless medium, like coconut coir.
-If you’re going the soil route for growing microgreens, we recommed Fox Farm for potting soil, it can be found on Amazon, or at some local gardening centers!.
+If you’re going the soil route for your microgreens, we recommed Fox Farm for potting soil, it can be found on Amazon, or at some local gardening centers!.
 It is also possible to make a customized potting mix at home.
 Experimenting to find what works best for you is always a good policy, and learning about what makes a good growing medium never hurts either.

 - Certified Organic Seeds - As discussed above, using certified organic seeds is going to be the safest and best option.
 Buying in bulk will keep costs down, but a good policy is to test a few varieties before going all-in on a large volume of seed.